 National Black Child Development Institute (NBCDI) - NBCDI is a national organization dedicated to improve and protect the quality of life of African American children and their families.

 National Association for Family Child Care (NAFCC) - NAFCC is a non-profit organization dedicated to promoting quality child care by strengthening the profession of family child care.

 National Head Start Association (NHSA) - NHSA is the national organization dedicated exclusively to meeting the needs of Head Start children and their families.

 United States Department of Health and Human Services, Administration for Children and Families (ACF) - ACF is the federal agency that funds head start programs and the NYS Head Start Collaboration Project.

-New York State Early Care and Learning Council - a statewide, not-for-profit, membership organization dedicating to promoting excellence in early care and education with equal access for all families.
-This is accomplished primarily through the support of and in partnership with a strong network of community-based organizations that provide Child Care Resource and Referral services.
+New York State Early Care and Learning Council - a statewide, not-for-profit, membership organization dedicated to promoting excellence in early care and education with equal access for all families.
+This is accomplished primarily through the support of and in partnership with a strong network of community-based organizations that provide Child Care Resources and Referral services.

 New York State Council on Children and Families (CCF) - CCF is a state agency charged with acting as a neutral body to coordinate the state health, education, and human service systems to ensure that all children and families in New York State have the opportunity to reach their full potential.
 In this capacity, the Council works on a variety of issues and projects related to early childhood care and education, school-age child care, and family literacy.

 New York State Education Department Universal Prekindergarten Program - SED is the state agency that funds the Universal and Experimental Prekindergarten Programs.

 New York State Family Child Care Association - The Family Child Care Association of New York State, Inc. is a non-profit, professional statewide organization dedicated to supporting family child care providers and associations.
 Members include advocates of quality childcare - providers, parents, and agency staff.